Tyler Baltierra Starting YouTube Channel: ‘Teen Mom’ Star Claims Fans Want More?

 A photo posted by Tyler Baltierra (@tylerbaltierramtv) on

-And it sounds like Tyler may have some plans to spend more time online with his friends, because he recently revealed that he’s planning on starting a YouTube channel.
-On this channel, he claims he will just be talking about random comments and topics – nothing in particular.
+And it sounds like Tyler may have some plans to spend more time online with his friends because he recently revealed that he’s planning to start a YouTube channel.
+On this channel, he claims he will just be talking about random comments and topics.
 It sounds like he just wants something to do rather than tweet all the time.
 While a random YouTube channel where he talks about anything and everything may sound boring, it sounds like some people would tune in.

 “I want to start a YouTube channel & just talk about whatever you guys want me to talk about.
-Fun, but also sketchy, I have a big mouth lol,” Tyler Baltierra revealed on Twitter, sharing the news that he could be launching a YouTube channel, to which people expressed a great interest.
+Fun, but also sketchy, I have a big mouth lol,” Tyler Baltierra revealed on Twitter, sharing the news that he could be launching a YouTube channel, to which people expressed great interest.

 “If your channel is as creative as your insightful comments, quick comebacks, and snappy one-liners…I’m ready to subscribe!” one person wrote to Tyler, while another person added, “I would listen!
 Make a youtube channel.
 Will your show be back on? such an inspiration!!!”

 Tyler Baltierra wouldn’t be the first person to explore his own YouTube show.
 Just last year, Jenelle Evans threatened to quit Teen Mom 2 because she felt that the producers were trying to show her in a bad light.
 In addition, she claimed that MTV’s new president didn’t like her and wanted to make her look bad.
 Evans said that she wanted to create her own YouTube show, where fans would get to see the positive things she’s doing in her life.
-While her show was about her life, it sounds like Tyler Baltierra just wants to talk about his feelings, and possibly about his marriage.
+While her show was about her life, it sounds like Tyler Baltierra just wants to talk about his feelings and possibly about his marriage.

 NEW EPISODE of #TeenMomOG airs TONIGHT at 9pm on @mtv & DON'T FORGET my passion project that I have been working on for the past year airs DECEMBER 5th at 10pm on @mtv #ReUnited